Cat Toileting Problems

 - If your cat toilets next to doorways or windows, or sprays on the outer walls of your home, chances are they are bothered by something outdoors.
 Check for neighbourhood stressors such as other cats, dogs, children or noises.

-- If your cat toilets next to their litter tray, it is usually a problem with litter cleanliness.
+- If your cat pees or poops next to their litter tray, it is usually a problem with litter cleanliness or the (too-small) size of their litter box.
 Clean more often or provide more litter trays.

 - If your cat toilets around your home when guests are visiting, your cat is probably stressed.
 Your cat will need to be desensitised to people.

-- If your cat toilets on your personal items such as clothing, bags, chairs or beds, separation anxiety may be the problem.
+- If your cat toilets on your personal items such as clothing, bags, chairs or beds, separation-related distress may be the problem.
 Teach your cat to cope with being alone by introducing gradual separation from your cat while you are at home together.

 Owners need patience while they work on a cat toileting problem.
 Solutions will depend on the cause of the problem and owners may need to try a combination of veterinary care, litter changes and stress reduction to solve their problem.